Transparency issues

 Higher polygon counts and separate fingers are objective improvements, and the rest is a matter of personal preference.
 However, in many aspects the updated character models are poorly implemented in SADX.
 Here’s a list of problems with the SADX models that didn’t exist or were less noticeable with the Dreamcast models:

 1. The “fur” textures for all characters were replaced with simple colors or gradients.
 Some people may not like the “grainy” textures on the Dreamcast models, but replacing the “grain” with a solid color seems like loss of detail.
 It would’ve probably looked better if the original texture was remade in higher resolution.
+Here’s a comparison of the “grain” texture between versions:

-1. The updates are inconsistent as only the main characters were updated:
+2. The updates are inconsistent as only the main characters were updated.

-a) Tikal and Eggman only received the higher-poly hands, and not all their models were updated – e.g. Eggman’s low-poly models in Egg Hornet and Egg Viper were not updated at all.
+Tikal and Eggman only received the higher-poly hands, and not all their models were updated – e.g. Eggman’s low-poly models in Egg Hornet and Egg Viper were not updated at all.

-2. The screenshots seen in the endgame credits were updated to feature new models and environments, but character tutorials and final credit screens still feature the old levels and old models with mitten hands.
+3. The screenshots seen in the endgame credits were updated to feature new models and environments, but character tutorials and final credit screens still feature the old levels and old models with mitten hands.

-5. The Dreamcast models had some gloss on them, but the SADX models have much more gloss, which makes them look like plastic.
+6. The Dreamcast models had some gloss on them, but the SADX models have much more gloss, which makes them look like plastic.
 Many people find the excessive gloss unappealing, especially in the PC version, where you can install a NoGloss mod to fix it, or use the Lantern Engine mod to tone it down.
-The gloss difference is the side effect of the inferior lighting system in SADX.
-Check out the section on character gloss in the Lighting post to find out more.
+The gloss difference is the side effect of the lighting system in SADX.
+Check out the section on character gloss in the Lighting page to find out more.

-7. The updated Sonic model has an animation error causing Sonic’s eyes to disappear during his “hanging” animation.
+8. The updated Sonic model has an animation error causing Sonic’s eyes to disappear during his “hanging” animation.

-8. The more rounded shoes are good, but the textures used on them were squeezed into one texture, and that texture isn’t very detailed.
+9. The more rounded shoes are good, but the textures used on them were squeezed into one texture, and that texture isn’t very detailed.
 For example, Amy’s shoes look “dirty” because of the noise that comes from upscaling a low-resolution shoe texture.

-10. Super Sonic has lost the reflection effect (environment mapping) on his body and is now using a simple yellow texture.
+11. Super Sonic has lost the reflection effect (environment mapping) on his body and is now using a simple yellow texture.

-11. Super Sonic’s foot sticks out of his aura (lol).
+12. Super Sonic’s foot sticks out of his aura (lol).

 Some people say the SADX models have better textures.
 Other than the “grain” mentioned in point 1 above (which is still debatable), this isn’t entirely true.
 Here’s a comparison of SA1 textures with SADX textures for Sonic: